HighRiskShop/WooCommerce-Instant-Payment-Gateway/readme.txt

 = I have a problem with one of my orders? =

 Please contact HighRiskShop.com support team to guide you.

+= Are there any restricted businesses? =

+Anyone can use our payment plugin instantly without providing any information.
+However if your website category falls under our [prohibited business list](https://www.highriskshop.com/instant-payment-gateway/#prohibited) your domain will be blocked.

 == Screenshots ==